U.S. Route 24 in Illinois: Route description

-Quincy to East Peoria
+Quincy to Eureka

-From Quincy to Peoria, the US 24 route follows the old Peoria to Quincy stage coach route.
+From Quincy to the Peoria area, the US 24 route follows the old Peoria to Quincy stage coach route.

 The US 24 crossing into Illinois from Missouri over the Mississippi River consists of two bridges: westbound traffic uses the newer Bayview Bridge while eastbound traffic uses the Quincy Memorial Bridge.
 At the eastern end of the Quincy Memorial Bridge, eastbound US 24 overlaps Illinois Route 57 (IL 57) northbound (4th Street) for two blocks before IL 57 ends at IL 104 (Broadway) and westbound US 24 turns off onto the bridge at the northern terminus of IL 57.
 US 24 continues north at IL 104 and serves only the northwestern portion of Quincy.

 US 24 overlaps IL 96 briefly before running due east.
 It has a full interchange with the northern terminus of Interstate 172 (I-172); as of 2006, IL 336 continues northbound of I-172.

 US 24 then proceeds through a series of small towns; east of Camp Point, it intersects the southern terminus of IL 94.
 In Mount Sterling it briefly overlaps IL 99; IL 107 ends just south of US 24.
 At this point, the highway turns northeast once again.

 Just outside Ripley, US 24 intersects the western terminus of IL 103.
 US 24 then intersects US 67 outside of Rushville.
 It enters Rushville from the west and exits north, on Kinderhook Road.

 US 24 continues northeast and follows a series of concurrencies.
 West of Havana, US 24 joins IL 100 northbound, and US 136 westbound, forming a wrong-way concurrency.
 US 136 leaves US 24 and travels west at Duncan Mills, while US 24 and IL 100 continue north to Lewistown.
 In Lewistown, the US 24/IL 100 combination intersects IL 97 (Avenue E).
 IL 97/IL 100 run north while US 24 eastbound joins with IL 97 southbound.
 US 24/IL 97 meets IL 78, where IL 78/IL 97 runs southbound and US 24 eastbound joins with IL 78 northbound.
 The series of concurrencies ends in Little America, where IL 78 turns north and US 24 continues northeast.

 IL 9 overlaps US 24 from Banner, through Kingston Mines and Mapleton, to where IL 9 splits and crosses the river to Pekin.

 North of the Pekin turnoff, US 24 enters Bartonville as South Adams Street.
 Where Adams Street climbs a hill, US 24 splits off onto McKinley Avenue, rejoining Adams Street just south of the I-474 interchange.

 Just before it enters the south side of Peoria, US 24 turns southeast onto I-474 to cross the Shade–Lohmann Bridge.
-Previously, US 24 ran concurrently with US 150 across the McClugage Bridge upstream, crossing into East Peoria; when it was realigned to the current routing, the section through Peoria was decommissioned.
+Previously, US 24 ran together with US 150 across the McClugage Bridge upstream, crossing into East Peoria; when it was realigned to the current routing, the section through Peoria was decommissioned.

 US 24 leaves I-474 after three miles and enters Creve Coeur with IL 29 northbound as South Main Street.